Zilliqa/zq2/docs/api/zilliqa/getsmartcontractsubstate.doc.md

 Returns the state (or a part specified) of a smart contract address, represented in JSON format.

+!!! note

+    The way that storage is encoded is different (and subject to change) between Scilla and EVM contracts.
+Whilst `GetSmartContractSubState()` may not fail if called on an address containing EVM code, it will not return meaningful results.

 ## State Params

 | Parameter       | Type       | Required     | Description                                                           |